JoyShaheb/react-games-wiki/notes.md

 ## Updates

-* pagination will not work because there's over 800k+ games, instead, add lazy loader, ability to search and filter
+* pagination will not work on pages with huge data because there's over 800k+ games, instead, add lazy loader, ability to search and filter
+* add the pagination to smaller data pages like platforms

 ## TODO